Decisions, decisions… To make the right ones, you need the correct information.

 A Trust is a legal entity.
 It is a contract between a Trustor and a Trustee for the benefit of one or more other persons or entities (the Beneficiary).
 A Trust can only control assets that are funded into the Trust.
 The purpose of the Trust is to provide explicit instructions on how the assets owned by the Trust are distributed.

-The entity that establishes the Trust is referred to as the Trustor, Grantor, Settlor, or Trust Creator (or Trust Maker).
+The entity that establishes the Trust is the Trustor, Grantor, Settlor, or Trust Creator (or Trust Maker).
 The Trustee is the person or entity who controls and manages the assets of the Trust.
 The Trustee is a Fiduciary, as are Administrators or Executors in Probate Sales.

 Do you need to hire a Realtor experienced with Trust Sales?